CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ### I can't contact or meet my supervisor
 Please wait 3 working days after sending an email to your supervisor before sending another email.
 If after another 3 working days you have had no reply, email [Mike and Sarah](/contact).

+# Maths and CS

+### What are some practical differences between the 40 credit projects and the 20 credit M&CS short project?
+How do the expectations differ and how are they marked differently?
+How does "half as much work" translate?

+The COMS30044 20c project should take a third of your time - so in a 40 hour working week, you should be spending 13 hours a week on it, as opposed to 26 for the 40c projects.
+It's expected that you won't have as much time to go into as much depth with experiments as the 40c projects.

+The [mark scheme](https://cs-uob-individual-project.github.io/assessment#mark-scheme) is the same as the 40c project, but we'd expect the dissertation to not to be as long - something like 15-25 pages.
+The best thing to do is to talk to your supervisor, as we've all marked and supervised 20c projects - but make it clear it's 20c.

+We've got examples of the 20c projects in the unit Team - go to the top of the general channel -> Files -> class materials.
+The 20c projects start with COMS30044 and you can see what pervious students have done.

 # Accessing equipment/software/services
 **See [the Accessing Equipment/Software page](/money) for more information.**